RDM4CAU/edutrain/NFDI-Personas/2023_NFDI-EduTrain_Personas.md

 <iframe src="https://miro.com/app/board/uXjVMptzbjA=/?moveToWidget=3458764562793822486&cot=14" style="border:0px;width:100%;height:500px" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"></iframe>

-### Science support staff in computer centres
+### ~~Science support staff~~: Meet Fred
-Research support departments, centres or service providers within institutions can benefit from the training to enhance their research data management offerings...
+Research support departments, centres or service providers within institutions may benefit from EduTrain trainings and activities to enhance knowlegde and expertise or to enhance their research data management offerings.
+What are needs and obstacles of a staff member from a science support team in regard to trainings in RDM?

-TODO

 <big><span style="color:#0abaf0" >**Please meet XXX here:**</span></big>